felipelouza/mm-repair/pagerank/Readme.md

 Then, to compute PageRank use the command line repagerank -e 1e-4 -v cnr-2000.mtx.rowm 325557 cnr-2000.mtx.ccount
 ```
 The command `../matrepair --bool -r cnr-2000.mtx.rowm 325557 325557` compresses the `cnr-2000.mtx.rowm` matrix.
-It genrates different compressed versions; the omst compact one is ReANS which consists of the files `cnr-2000.mtx.rowm.val`, `cnr-2000.mtx.rowm.vc.R.iv` and `cnr-2000.mtx.rowm.vc.C.ansf1` that together take 2717846 bytes, corresponding to roughly 6.95 bit per nonzero entry.
+It genrates different compressed formats; the most compact one is ReANS which consists of the files `cnr-2000.mtx.rowm.val`, `cnr-2000.mtx.rowm.vc.R.iv` and `cnr-2000.mtx.rowm.vc.C.ansf1` that together take 2717846 bytes, corresponding to roughly 6.95 bit per nonzero entry.

 Finally, the command line
 ```bash
 repagerank -e 1e-4 -v cnr-2000.mtx.rowm 325557 cnr-2000.mtx.ccount
 ```
-uses the compressed matrix and the file `cnr-2000.mtx.ccount` to compute the PageRank and report the three nodes with the highets rank.
-This should produce the following output:
+uses the compressed matrix and the file `cnr-2000.mtx.ccount` to compute PageRank and report the three nodes with the highest rank.
+In our example this should produce the following output:
 ```
 ==== Command line:
  repagerank -e 1e-4 -v cnr-2000.mtx.rowm 325557 cnr-2000.mtx.ccount